Forza d'Agrò: History

 In the reign of Roger I of Sicily and his successors the Castle of Forza D'Agrò was built and the reconstruction of the Monastery of S. Peter and Paul took place.
-"Vicum Agrillae" is mentioned for the first time in a decree of Roger II issued in 1117.
-When "Vicum" became too small for the expanding population, the people moved higher up the mountain to an area known as Magghia.
+The first mention of "vicum Agrillae" occurs in a decree of Roger II issued in 1117.
+When the "vicus" became too small for the expanding population, the people moved higher up the mountain to an area known as Magghia.
 The name given to the village was Fortilicium d'Agrò (Fortezza d'Agrò in Italian, meaning "Fortress of Agrò") later abbreviated to Forza D'Agrò.
 Starting from the 14th century the village slowly took shape and has been conserved to the present day.

 In the anti-Spanish revolution of 1674, Forza D'Agrò remained loyal to the Spanish crown and it was treated as a territorial conquest by the French.
 In the early 19th century British forces occupied the Castle of S. Alessio and the Castle of Forza D'Agrò to defend the area from Napoleonic attacks.

 In the early 20th century many Forzesi emigrated to America.

 In 1948, the hamlet of S. Alessio detached itself from Forza d'Agrò, becoming an autonomous comune.

 The town, together with Savoca, was the location for the scenes set in Corleone of Francis Ford Coppola's The Godfather (1972); the town also features in the sequel, The Godfather Part II (1974).